-There are several reasons why your turtle is showing a lack of interest in its meal.
-Luckily, this guide is here to help you pinpoint the 10 common reasons as well as find their solutions.
+There are several reasons why your turtle is showing little interest in its meal.
+Luckily, this guide is here to help you pinpoint the 10 common reasons and find solutions.

 Why My Turtle Is Not Eating: 10 Reasons